- WHERE TO STAY

 The Tower's greatest attraction, the Crown Jewels, are housed in the White Tower.
 You will normally have to wait in long lines to view the Jewels so try and get there early.
 Even if you have a skip the line ticket you will still have to queue here like everyone else.

 At the Crown Jewels exhibition you will see some of the world's most precious jewels set into swords, robes, and of course crowns.
-The Imperial State Crown is still used today by the Queen of England for ceremonial occasions.
+The Imperial State Crown is still used today by monarchs for ceremonial occasions.